Sashayang000/azure-docs/articles/cost-management-billing/manage/cancel-azure-subscription.md

 :::image type="content" source="./media/cancel-azure-subscription/cancel-window.png" alt-text="Screenshot showing the cancellation window." lightbox="./media/cancel-azure-subscription/cancel-window.png" :::

 After you cancel a subscription, your billing stops immediately.
-You can delete your subscription directly using the Azure portal seven days after you cancel it, when the **Delete subscription** option becomes available.
+You can delete your subscription directly using the Azure portal 15 minutes after you cancel it, when the **Delete subscription** option becomes available.
 When your subscription is canceled, Microsoft waits 30 to 90 days before permanently deleting your data in case you need to access it or recover your data.
 We don't charge you for retaining the data.
 For more information, see [Microsoft Trust Center - How we manage your data](https://go.microsoft.com/fwLink/p/?LinkID=822930).

 >[!NOTE]
 > You must manually cancel your SaaS subscriptions before you cancel your Azure subscription.
 Only pay-as-you-go SaaS subscriptions are cancelled automatically by the Azure subscription cancellation process.